 The Organization provides for estimated losses on accounts receivable based on prior bad debts experience and a review of existing receivables.
-As of June 30, 2016 and 2015, the Organization believes that no allowance for doubtful accounts is required.
+As of June 30, 2017, the Organization provided an allowance of \$10,168 to cover an account receivable from the Puerto Rico Department of Labor (Act 52).
+As of June 30, 2016, the Organization believed that no allowance for doubtful accounts was required.